For a few different reasons, our Camrose dentists strongly advise against whitening the teeth of children and young teenagers.

 How to help them prevent staining

-Since whitening procedures for your child's teeth aren't an option if their smile is actually abnormally discoloured, your teeth or child can still help to prevent the discolouration of their teeth by using whitening toothpaste.
-Foods and drink that may cause staining such as tea or dark sodas can also be avoided.
+Since whitening procedures for your child's teeth aren't an option if their smile is abnormally discoloured, your teeth or child can still help to prevent the discolouration of their teeth by using whitening toothpaste.
+Foods and drinks that may cause staining such as tea or dark sodas can also be avoided.

 If you want to learn more about teeth whitening for children, you can reach out to one of the dentists at Duggan Dental.